How to Tell the Difference Between Fake Online Casinos: A Security Guide

 Fake casinos are a real threat, especially to newcomers.
 They are created for the sole purpose of taking money and disappearing.
 But a player armed with knowledge is no longer an easy victim.

-Follow simple rules, check every item, don't trust questionable offers - and you'll only play where there's a chance of fair play and a real win.
+Follow simple rules, check every point, do not trust dubious offers - and you will only play where there is a chance of fair play and real winning.

 See also: "Rating of proven casinos," "How to choose a licensed casino" and "Slots with real returns."